epomatti/az-vm-suse-docker/README.md

 Create a proxy for testing, or use a [free option][9].

+> [!CAUTION]
+> If using a free proxy, do not use real credentials while testing.

 ### Linux proxy

 Proxy configuration can be global or single user ([SUSE documentation][10]).